-This is a non-proprietary FIPS 140-2 Security Policy for the Senetas Corporation Ltd. CN Series Ethernet Encryption devices comprising of the CN4010, CN4020, CN6010 and CN6140 (version 3.0.3) cryptographic models.
+This is a non-proprietary FIPS 140-2 Security Policy for the Senetas Corporation Ltd. CN Series Encryption devices comprising of the CN4010, CN4020, CN6010, CN6140, CN9100 and CN9120 (Firmware version 5.1.1) cryptographic models.
 This Security Policy specifies the security rules under which the module operates to meet the FIPS 140-2 Level 3 requirements.

-The CN series of Ethernet Encryption devices are distributed worldwide under different brands as depicted in this Security Policy.
+The CN series of Encryption devices are distributed worldwide under different brands as depicted in this Security Policy.
 The vendor distributes under their Senetas brand and Gemalto NV, the master worldwide distributor, distributes under the joint SafeNet/Senetas brand.

 FIPS 140-2 (Federal Information Processing Standards Publication 140-2), Security Requirements for Cryptographic Modules, specifies the security requirements for a cryptographic module utilized within a security system protecting sensitive but unclassified information.
 Based on four security levels for cryptographic modules this standard identifies requirements in eleven sections.
-For more information about the NIST/CSE Cryptographic Module Validation Program (CMVP) and the FIPS 140-2 standard, visit www.nist.gov/cmvp.
+For more information about the NIST/CCCS Cryptographic Module Validation Program (CMVP) and the FIPS 140-2 standard, visit www.nist.gov/cmvp.

 This Security Policy, using the terminology contained in the FIPS 140-2 specification, describes how the CN Series models comply with the eleven sections of the standard.
-In this document, the CN4010, CN4020, CN6010 and CN6140 Encryptors are collectively referred to as the "CN Series" and individually as "the module" or "the encryptor".
+In this document, the CN4010, CN4020, CN6010, CN6140, CN9100 and CN9120 Encryptors are collectively referred to as the "CN Series" and individually as "the module" or "the encryptor".
 The CN4010 and CN4020 models are collectively referred to as the "CN4000 Series".
 The CN6010 and CN6140 models are collectively referred to as the "CN6000 Series".
+The CN9100 and CN9120 models are collectively referred to as the "CN9000 Series".
+The model name refers to all of the relevant module versions i.e. CN6010 refers to the module versions A6010B (AC), A6011B (DC), A6012B (AC/DC) (refer to Table 2 for a full listing).

-This Security Policy and the associated CMVP certificate are for firmware version 3.0.3 only - the loading of any other firmware version on the specified CN Series Ethernet Encryption devices is out of scope of this FIPS 140-2 validation.
+This Security Policy and the associated CMVP certificate are for firmware version 5.1.1 only - the loading of any other firmware version on the specified CN Series Encryption devices is out of scope of this FIPS 140-2 validation.